 Sales and marketing expense consists primarily of personnel-related expenses for our sales and marketing organization, including salaries, benefits, bonuses and stock-based compensation, professional fees, software costs, advertising, marketing, promotional and brand awareness activities, travel expenses and allocated overhead expense, including facilities costs.
 Sales commissions earned by our sales force are considered incremental and recoverable costs of obtaining a contract with a customer and are deferred and amortized on a straight-line basis over the expected period of benefit.
-In the near term, we expect sales and marketing expense to decrease as we work to right size our costs.
+In the near term, we expect sales and marketing expense to decrease given recent restructuring activities.
 In the long term, we expect sales and marketing expense to generally increase in absolute dollars as we continue to drive the growth of our business.
 We continue to optimize our sales and marketing expense and seek efficiencies in our investments.